Comfy-Themes/Spicetify/README.md

 git clone https://github.com/Comfy-Themes/Spicetify
 ```

-Rename the folder to `Comfy` and run these commands to apply :
+Drag the `Comfy` folder into your `Themes` folder and run these commands to apply :

 ```powershell
 spicetify config current_theme Comfy